-Example application architectures (3) - Clustering
+Example application architectures - Clustering

-Example application architectures (3) - Clustering HARE
+Example application architectures - Clustering

-- The final example given here (though not the last possibility by any means) is MQ Clustering.
-In order to enable highly scalable applications, MQ queue managers provide support for MQ Clusters.
-In this environment, there are several copies (or clones) of a particular target queue and each message is sent to exactly one of the possible choices. - WebSphere MQ Cluster support also defines and manages all MQ resources, such as channels, automatically and provides automatic notification of failed or new queue managers in the environment.
+- In order to enable highly scalable applications, MQ queue managers provide support for MQ Clusters.
+In this environment, there are several copies (or clones) of a particular target queue and each message is sent to exactly one of the possible choices. - WebSphere MQ Cluster support also defines and manages all WMQ resources, such as channels, automatically and provides automatic notification of failed or new queue managers in the environment.